wupeka/draft-krecicki-dns-covert/draft-krecicki-dns-covert.md

 Since Covert Resource Records are not available for regular querying and are used only internally their existence in zone should not, in any way, change the behaviour of zone.
-Therefore, when signing the zone, Covert Resource Records MUST be ommited entirely and treated as they do not exist.
+Therefore, when signing the zone, Covert Resource Records MUST be ommited entirely and treated as they do not exist:
+ - Nodes that contain only Covert RRs and are not empty non-terminals MUST be ommited from NSEC [@!RFC4034] and NSEC3 [RFC5155] RR chains.
+ - Any Covert RR types MUST NOT be included in the Type Bit Map field of an NSEC or NSEC3 RR.

 ## Interaction with ZONEMD